 Be flexible and supportive of the way the person chooses to handle the holidays.
 Some may wish to follow traditions; others may choose to change things up.
 There is no right way or wrong way to make it through the holiday season.

 When David died just 2 weeks before Christmas, I didn’t have a clue about what I wanted to do on Christmas eve or Christmas day.
-Every hour was painful and hard to get through.
+Every hour was beyond painful and unbelievably hard to get through.
 My parents and friends were super supportive, and their flexibility was just what I needed during an extremely difficult time.

 7. Be Available.

 If you say, “Call me anytime” ~ mean it.
 Be there!